 Bunq is a good option as an alternative to Revolut – or maybe to use alongside Revolut to get around some of the charges.

 With the Bunq Travel card there are no fees on any card spending inside or outside the Eurozone.

 The Bunq travel card has a maximum €50,000 daily spending limit.
 The default is €1000 per day but you can reduce or raise this at any time in the app.

-One useful feature of the bunq Travel
+One other very useful feature of the bunq Travel

 Unlike a real credit card – you don’t get to spend more than your balance.
 Every payment will be immediately deducted from your Travel Card balance.
 But it does mean it will be accepted like a credit card for all car hire and all hotel reservations, unlike prepaid debit cards such as Revolut.

-The Bunq travel card has a one off fee of €9.99 to order one.
+The Bunq travel card has a one-off fee of €9.99 to order one.